ankitkothe2119/studio/README.backend.md

 2. Import the global `ai` object from `src/server/ai/genkit.ts`.
 3. Define Zod schemas for the flow's input (`ChatWithWebsiteInputSchema`) with `query: string` and `context: string`, and output (`ChatWithWebsiteOutputSchema`) with `response: string`.
 4. Create and export an `async` wrapper function `chatWithWebsite` that calls the Genkit flow.
-5. Define a Genkit prompt named `chatWithWebsitePrompt` that instructs the model to act as a friendly chatbot for "Sarthi Shiksha", using the provided `context` to answer the user's `query`.
+5. Define a Genkit prompt named `chatWithWebsitePrompt` that instructs the model to act as a friendly chatbot for "Sarthi Shiksha Roshan Seva Samiti", using the provided `context` to answer the user's `query`.
 It should not invent information.
 6. Define a Genkit flow named `chatWithWebsiteFlow` that takes the input, calls the prompt, and returns the structured output.
 ***